 Cool, then scoop out the squash and puree it completely in a food processor.
 You should end up with 3-1/2 to 3-3/4 cups puree.

-4. Make the filling: Preheat the oven to 400°F. In a large bowl, whisk together the squash, sugar, salt, ginger, cinnamon, cloves, allspice, vanilla, pepper, sour cream and milk.
+To make the pie, have the oven at 400°F. In a food processor or a large bowl, beat together the squash, sugar, salt, spices, vanilla, pepper, sour cream and milk until smooth.
 Taste for sweetness and spiciness, adding more sugar and/or spices if needed.
-Then blend in the eggs completely.
+Then beat in the eggs.

 Pour the filling into the baked pie shell (save any extra for baked custard).
 Set it on a cookie sheet to catch any spills.
 Bake 15 minutes then reduce heat to 325°F. Bake another 45 minutes to 1 hour.
 The pie is done when a knife inserted an inch or more in from the edge comes out nearly clean (the center will still be soft).

 Cool the pie on a rack.
 Chill if you are holding it more than a couple of hours.
 Serve the pie at room temperature, either topped with the whipped cream or pass the cream at the table.

 Each week, The Splendid Table brings you stories that expand your world view, inspire you to try something new, and show how food brings us together.
 We rely on you to do this.
 You have the power to keep us cooking, sharing these stories, and helping you in the kitchen.